 Description: In January of 2018, the Hanover Township Road District was consolidated into the operations of Hanover Township due to a citizen referendum the prior year.
 The Township owns and maintains approximately 13 miles of unincorporated roads.
 The Township completed a comprehensive road system assessment with an engineering firm to provide long-term guidance on road resurfacing prioritization.
-In FY2022, the Township plans to resurface roads in the eastern portion of the Sherwood Oaks subdivision along with South Berner Drive to address cracking, loose gravel, and deterioration of these roads as identified in the road system assessment.
+In FY2023, the Township plans to resurface roads including Dale Drive, Berner Drive, and Wolsfeld Drive to address cracking, loose gravel, and deterioration of these roads as identified in the road system assessment.